NigelGoh16/Employee_Tracking/README.md

 ## Future Work

-There are several known limitations to this approach in which are:
+There are known limitations to this approach in which are:

 1. The tracking of the employee is refreshed everytime a new tag is detected.
 This is alright with 1 employee however when considering multiple employees, whenever a new employee tag is detected and the prior employee being tracked with his tag no longer visible will not be tracked anymore.

-2. The tracking id of the employee is reassigned